 ALCOSAN is committed to continuously providing innovative and creative programming that encourages students, professionals and communities to increase awareness of the wastewater treatment process and sustainability.

-ALCOSAN celebrates National Engineering Week annually with programming for students in grades 6 -12.
+ALCOSAN celebrates National Engineering Week in February with programming for students in grades 6 -12.
 This is a perfect time to recognize engineers and allow students to explore the design process through a designated STEM activity.

 This is an opportunity for preschool age kids to explore a fun hour of science during Early Childhood month.
-This would provide an overview to our youngest students by introducing them to basic science concepts and teaching across the curriculum by providing them with the book Everybody Poops.
+This would provide an overview to our youngest students by introducing them to basic science concepts and teaching across the curriculum.
+Follow ALCOSAN's upcoming events for more information.

-ALCOSAN celebrates National Chemistry Week annually for students in grades 6 -12.
+ALCOSAN celebrates National Chemistry Week in October for students in grades 6 -12.
 Chemistry is an important part of the wastewater treatment process and students will explore various hands-on activities.

 Every October ALCOSAN participates in Disability Mentoring Day (DMD) to provide students an insight of hands-on career exploration and mentoring opportunities available through our partnership with Bender Consulting.